📅 Last Updated: January 30, 2026

 19. SaaS Is HUGE in Fintech

 In 2023, SaaS is a buzzworthy trend, poised to reach a valuation of $623 billion, growing at an 18% annual rate.
-Through SaaS, fintech businesses can utilize cloud-hosted software without direct installation, streamlining operations and cutting costs.
+Through SaaS, fintech businesses can utilize cloud-hosted software without direct installation, streamlining operations and cutting costs—a model that has propelled many B2B SaaS startups to unicorn status.

 20. Embedded Finance Will Be the Leading Fintech Trend of 2023